The Dragon & The Hummingbird

 Climate change isn’t just about emissions.

-It’s about a system that doesn't care about our future.
+It’s about a system that doesn't care.

 WHY I WROTE THIS BOOK